nhsconnect/fgm-risk-indication-service/index.md

 # Background to FGM Risk Indication System #

-Female Genital Mutilation (FGM) is illegal and is child abuse.
+Female Genital Mutilation (FGM) is an illegal, extremely harmful practice and a form of child abuse and violence against women and girls.
 The Government is committed to preventing and ending this harmful practice which violates the rights of girls and women.

 The Department of Health (DH) in partnership with NHS England has launched a FGM Prevention Programme which aims to improve the NHS’ response to FGM, increase levels of safeguarding for girls at risk of FGM and provide better subsequent support and care for those that have undergone FGM.
-It is the intention to eradicate FGM in this country within a lifetime.

-As part of the FGM Prevention Programme, the DH has commissioned NHS Digital to develop a national FGM Risk Indication System (FGM RIS).
-The FGM RIS is a new national IT service and an important development to support effective early intervention and ongoing safeguarding of girls potentially at risk of FGM.
-The FGM RIS is one element of the wider FGM Prevention Programme.
+As part of the FGM Prevention Programme, a national FGM Risk Indication System (FGM RIS) has been developed.
+This is a national IT service and forms part of the national Spine architecture.
+It allows FGM risk information for girls under 18 to be stored and shared with relevant NHS healthcare professionals across departmental, organisational and geographical boundaries within England, supporting effective early intervention and ongoing safeguarding of girls potentially at risk of FGM.

-The system will be delivered in two stages:
+The system was delivered in two stages:

 **Stage 1: Delivery of the ‘Core Service’ -** the FGM RIS forms part of the national Spine architecture.
 From August 2015, the Summary Care Record application (SCRa) will include new functionality to allow authorised healthcare professionals to record, remove and view potential risk of FGM for girls under the age of 18.